Guide

 Model your own figures

-Enter your income and contribution to see how pension savings interact with the Personal Allowance taper and what effective rate of relief you could receive.
+Enter your income and contribution to see how pension savings interact with the Personal Allowance taper and what effective rate of relief you get.

 Open the calculator